Last Updated on October 22, 2022

 The 20 Dollar Trick, sometimes called the sandwich trick, is a $20 tip sandwiched in between the necessary ID and credit card required at the hotel front desk check-in.
 In the past, this was a great way to get a complimentary upgrade.
 The theory is that the front desk agent would give you a free room upgrade because you gave them an extra tip off the books.

 Of course, free room upgrades are never guaranteed but slipping the front desk agent a tip between your driver’s license and credit card has always been a good way to get room upgrades or maybe some restaurant vouchers.

 Does the 20 Dollar Trick Work?

-Though the 20 dollar trick at front desk check-in has given complimentary room upgrades over the years, most front desk agents have seen it a million times.
+Though the 20 dollar trick Vegas style at the front desk check-in has given complimentary room upgrades over the years, most front desk agents have seen it a million times.
 Because they have seen it so often, the front desk employee is now less likely to give complimentary upgrades just with a $20 bill sandwiched between your ID and credit card.